tpoisot/ms_connectance_complexity/reply.md

 ### Basic reporting

-A number of idiomatic and grammatical errors, most only irritating (e.g “a given note have a degree”), but sometimes they do compromise clarity.
+A number of idiomatic and grammatical errors, most only irritating (e.g a given note have a degree), but sometimes they do compromise clarity.

 > As non-native english speakers, we apologize for our imperfect English being "irritating" at places.
 We have done our best to correct these mistakes,